plurid/plurid/notes/Future.md

 + to have one or more `<plurid-roots>` in the same `<plurid-container>`

 + the `<plurid-bridge>` can be extended in a snake-like shape

++ shadows projected from the sheets onto the container